davidkaggulire/css-startup/README.md

 A walk through of website design using Advanced CSS and SASS.

 ## Run project
+Install modules by running `npm install`

-Afer cloning, use the `npm run build:css` to build css files and then run the project with `npm run start`
+Afer cloning, use the `npm run build:css` to build css files.

+Run the project with `npm run start`

 ### Credit
 Developed by David Kaggulire.